ThanhVan8/Intro2SE-21CLC07-Group05/README.md

-# AWN-ANW -- FOOD DELIVERY WEB-APP
+# AWN-ANW -- FOOD ORDERING WEB-APP

 This is a project of the course *Introduction to Software Engineering* in our school.